Course Outline

 Course Learning Outcomes On successful completion of this course, you should be able to...
 Graduate Qualities Completing these tasks successfully will contribute to you becoming...

-1 Review and apply the research that supports the principles, skills and strategies of positive psychology, and critically assess the claims of positive psychology to promote wellbeing.
+1 Review and apply the research that supports the principles, skills and strategies of positive psychology, and critically assess the claims of positive psychology to promote health and wellbeing.
 Knowledgeable

 Creative and critical thinker